joaopassos-create/joaopassos-criar/README.md

 ### 🚀 About Me
 - 🎓 Currently studying Information Systems at **Unisul**.
 - 💻 I'm currently working on improving my skills in **Java** and **Object-Oriented Programming**.
-- 🌱 Learning about Databases and Software Engineering.
 - 🎯 Goal: To become a Full Stack Developer.

 ### 🛠 Tech Stack